Best MCP Servers for Ruby on Rails in 2026

 }

 Point it at your development database.
 Replace myapp_development with your actual database name.
-If you use non-default credentials, include them in the connection string.

 Docker MCP -- Managing Your Service Dependencies

-Author: Community | Tools: 14 | Setup: Zero-config (npx)
+Author: Docker | Tools: 14 | Setup: Zero-config (npx)

 Configuration